-This last group, herbal serotonin supplements, is derived from plants but not those we normally eat.
+The members of this last group, herbal serotonin-boosting supplements, are derived from plants, but are not normally consumed as food.

-Curcumin is the active ingredient in the spice turmeric which has many brain-boosting properties.
+Curcumin is the active ingredient in the spice turmeric which has many brain-healthy properties.

 This compound increases levels of both serotonin and dopamine.

-Isolated curcumin is not very bioavailable so look for a curcumin supplement that has taken measures to enhance bioavailability.
+Isolated curcumin is not well utilized by the body, so look for a curcumin supplement that has enhanced bioavailability.

-Most commonly, the action of curcumin supplements is augmented by the addition of piperine, a compound found in black pepper, increases curcumin absorption by up to 2000%.
-(48)
+Most commonly, the action of curcumin supplements is augmented by the addition of piperine, a compound found in black pepper that increases curcumin absorption by up to 2,000%.
+(54)

 Garcinia cambogia is a sour tropical fruit that’s used in traditional Asian cuisine.

-Garcinia extract has become a wildly popular weight loss supplement that supposedly works by decreasing appetite while increasing the body’s ability to burn fat.
+Garcinia extract has become a wildly popular weight loss supplement that purportedly works by decreasing appetite while increasing the body’s ability to burn fat.

-It may also help with weight loss by improving mood which reduces emotional eating.
+It may also help with weight loss by improving mood, thereby reducing emotional eating.

 Rhodiola rosea goes by many common names — Arctic root, golden root, rose root, western roseroot, Aaron’s rod, and king’s crown — to name a few.